polkaulfield/lol-for-linux-installer/README.md

 Warning: DON'T RUN THIS SCRIPT AS SUDO USER

-## How to install it (Bash version)
+## How to install it (Python version - Recommended)
 - Download the latest release from the [Releases page](https://github.com/kassindornelles/lol-for-linux-bash-installer/releases)
 - Extract the files
-- Run the "leagueinstaller.sh" script in a terminal/console:
+- Run the "ui_installer.py" script in a terminal/console:

   Open a console/terminal in the script main directory (where the files are)

-   Type `./leagueinstaller.sh` and press enter, might be necessary to run ```chmod +x ./leagueinstaller.sh``` first.
+  Type `python ui_installer.py` and press enter.

-## How to install it (Python version - EXPERIMENTAL)
+## How to install it (Bash version - Simpler and safer version)
 - Download the latest release from the [Releases page](https://github.com/kassindornelles/lol-for-linux-bash-installer/releases)
 - Extract the files
-- Run the "ui_installer.py" script in a terminal/console:
+- Run the "leagueinstaller.sh" script in a terminal/console:

    Open a console/terminal in the script main directory (where the files are)

-  Type `python ui_installer.py` and press enter.
+   Type and run ```chmod +x ./leagueinstaller.sh``` first

+   Type and run `./leagueinstaller.sh` to install the game

 ## Dependencies, install those packages system-wide first:
 - winetricks
-- xdg-user-dirs
 - wget (Bash script)
 - kdialog (Bash script)
-- wine (both 32-bit and 64-bit support)
 - tar
 - python and python-requests (Python script)
 - qt5-base and pyqt5 (Python script)
-- And the rest of the dependency hell that comes with [WINE](https://www.gloriouseggroll.tv/how-to-get-out-of-wine-dependency-hell/)
+- WINE 32-64 bits and its [Dependency hell](https://www.gloriouseggroll.tv/how-to-get-out-of-wine-dependency-hell/)

 ## Remaining tasks:
 - Flatpak it